bismuthfoundation/Hack-with-BIS/01-Concepts/readme.md

 ## Interacting with Bismuth

-There are many ways to interact with the Bismuth blockchain, depending on the kind on data you need, and wether you have a local running node or not.
+There are many ways to interact with the Bismuth blockchain, depending on the kind of data you need, and wether you have a local node running or not.
 Here is an overview:
 https://github.com/bismuthfoundation/Hack-with-BIS/blob/master/01-Concepts/Interacting.md